-Today we’re talking about on-page versus off-page SEO, but that’s not how we want you to think about it.
-While there certainly are differences, you should always think about it as on-page AND off-page SEO.
+In this guide, we are going to clearly explain the difference between on-page versus off-page SEO, their importance, and the key factors that impact each one.
+While these are certainly separate practices, you should always think about it as on-page AND off-page SEO.
 A great SEO strategy considers both elements equally.

-In today’s competitive SEO market, amazing content unfortunately isn’t enough.
-Ranking well in the SERP isn’t just about finding the right keywords and writing an article.
+In today’s competitive SEO market, having amazing content is only the start.
+Ranking well in the SERP takes more than finding the right keywords and writing an article.
 You need to consider the structure of your website and the technology used to create it and how that impacts both readers and search engine crawlers.

 Understanding what goes into nailing both on-page and off-page SEO will level up you content while increasing it’s ranking potential.